-- Jewel of the Spirit Smith: These gems upgrade the Dragon Sword up to Level three, after that only the Eye of the Dragon can increase the swords power further.
+- Jewel of the Spirit Smith: These gems upgrade the Dragon Sword up to Level three, after that only the Eye of the Dragon can increase the power of the sword further.

 - Technique Scrolls: Including the Izuna Drop, Flying Swallow and Repeated Flying Swallow, and Counter Attack.
 These teach Ryu new moves.

 There are fourteen missions in Dragon Sword, and most are traveled to through the same portal in Hayabusa Village, which takes Ryu into a sort of Fiend realm that basically serves as a transit to the different levels in the game, which are opened up as the player progressively obtains more Dark Dragonstones.
 Many of Dragon Sword`s levels are very familiar to players of the Xbox Ninja Gaiden game, such as the Monastery in Tairon, the Ice and Fire caves, and even the Pyramid later on in the story.
 Subsequently, many of the enemies will be familiar to any player of the Xbox version.
-There are a few Black Spider ninja`s to fight, but most of Ryu`s time is taken destroying fiends.
-Most of these, such as the Pink Shadow fiend, to the large wasps and infamous Skeletons and Ghost Fish, are classic Ninja Gaiden.
-Even the bat filled shafts are back.
-Many of the bosses are also making another appearance with their recycled dungeon, such as the bone headed vulture and flame dragon, albeit with an easier difficulty level then in the last game.
+There are a few Black Spider ninjas to fight, but most of Ryu`s time is taken destroying fiends.
+Most of these, such as the Pink Shadow fiend, the large wasps and infamous Skeletons and Ghost Fish, are classic Ninja Gaiden.
+Even the bat-filled shafts are back.
+Many of the bosses are also making another appearance with their recycled dungeons, such as the bone-headed vulture and flame dragon, albeit with an easier difficulty level than in the last game.